chuhoaianh/Exploratory-Data-Analysis/Course Project 1/README.md

 # Exploratory-Data-Analysis
-This is repo for "Exploratory Data Analysis" coursera - Course project 1
+This is repo for "Exploratory Data Analysis" - Course project 1